Yamantaka Thangka 1.57×1.97in – Fearless Power Guardian 2

 This pendant doesn’t magically erase life’s challenges.

-But it gives your hands something to hold when the heart tightens.
+Give your hands something to hold when the heart tightens

-It gives your mind a fierce image to focus on instead of spiraling.
+Give your mind a fierce image to focus on instead of spiraling

 Because not everyone stops to read this far.